LSEG-API-Samples/Article.RDP.Python.HTTP.Pytest/pytest-article.md

 ## <a id="pytest_intro"></a>Introduction to Python Pytest framework

-The [pytest](https://docs.pytest.org/en/7.2.x/) is one of the most popular all-purpose Python testing frameworks.
+So, I will start off with the pytest introduction.
+The [pytest](https://docs.pytest.org/en/7.2.x/) (aka py.test) is one of the most popular all-purpose Python testing frameworks.
 This open-source framework lets developers/QAs write small, readable, and scalable test cases that are suitable for both simple function testing and complex applications.
 Comparing to the bulky class-based unit test framework like Python's built-in [unittest](https://docs.python.org/3.9/library/unittest.html), the pytest framework has an easier learning curve with more flexibility.

 Pytest Features:
 - Use the Python standard [assert statement](https://docs.python.org/3.9/reference/simple_stmts.html#assert) for verifying expectations and values in Python tests, no more ```self.assertXXX``` methods like the unittest